 Etymology and STS deployments

 Tracing the etymology of the term ‘imaginary’ yields a fascinating account of the conceptual interface between notions of reality, thought and images.
 The Oxford English Dictionary (2009) gives the contemporary definition as: ‘existing only in the imagination or fancy; having no real existence; not real or actual’, which is remarkably consistent with its original meaning (classical Latin imāginārius) as ‘a mere semblance, unreal, fictitious, pretended’.
 The semantic diversity of imaginary has survived through its adjectival use as relating to imagination, implying ‘having no real existence’.
-As these definitions suggest, imaginary properties are often deemed to be irrational or arbitrary and therefore as not offering reliable accounts of reality.
+As these definitions suggest, imaginary properties are often deemed to be irrational or arbitrary and therefore not to offer reliable accounts of reality.

 However, there are two notable developments involving more positive meanings of imaginary.
 From the 12th century, various usages among British sources begin to denote the faculty of imagination as a specific kind of thought (e.g. ‘imaginable, thinkable’) which is a direct antecedent of contemporary accounts of cognition and creativity.
 In the 17th century, imaginary also begins to designate quantities that have complex or abstract properties, as in Descartes’s notion of ‘imaginary numbers’.